Fiat S.p.A.: United States

-Fiat Automóveis (Brazil)
+Brazil

 The 1979 Brazilian Fiat 147 was the first modern car to run on pure hydrous ethanol fuel (E100).

 Fiat Automóveis S.A., a subsidiary of Fiat S.p.A., began making automobiles in Brazil in 1976 beginning with the production of the Fiat 147, the Brazilian version of the Italian Fiat 127, produced until 1986.
 More than 10,000,000 units have been produced in Fiat Automóveis factory in Betim since 1976, plus 232,807 units in the Fiat Argentina plant of Córdoba.
 The original factory, located in the city of Belo Horizonte, cost $250 million to build.
 The state of Minas Gerais had a 10–20% stake in the company and also provided special economic benefits to Fiat.

 Launched in July 1979, the 147 was the first mass-produced car that ran on ethanol as fuel instead of petrol.
 The performance slightly increased and fuel consumption was 30% higher but the cost of the alcohol was a quarter of the gasoline because, at that time, petrol had become expensive as a consequence of the 1979 oil crisis.
 This version was nicknamed cachacinha (little cachaça) because it had the scent of that Brazilian drink.